Fit for Freelance turned 4 on September 12th!

-The entrepreneur wellness blog helps you go from stuck casual implementer to leading the healthy, fulfilling life of your dreams as an adaptive business owner.
+The entrepreneur wellness blog helps you go from stuck casual implementer to adaptive business leader with the healthy, fulfilling life of your dreams.
 Here are some top posts to review or start- click the titles or pictures to read the posts!

 As an entrepreneur, it's easy to see exercise as taking away from work time.
 It's not always fun, and you might miss how it could ever help your business and work productivity.

 But there's much more to the picture.
 Whether just taking more breaks, standing more often, working with an online personal trainer, or training for a big race, research shows physical activity is good for business productivity, and can reduce health care costs in employers of all sizes.
 Exercise lets you feel great, work better, and enjoy the reasons you work.

 It's never fun- that heart-racy, sweaty, mental haze, complete with clumsy fingers and choice words.

 You've got to meet someone's unrealistic expectations with too much going on at once, with your crazy family or to-do list, or you've waited until the last minute to finish a project.

 So now you're wondering how to relieve stress and anxiety.
 Maybe you're even one of the people searching for stress relief products, foods, and pills.

 But what about the free and natural ways to relieve stress?
 Here's how entrepreneurs like you can feel great and work better: